TkSakai/Add-on_MultiCamRender/README.md

 ### Overview
 MultiCamRender Add-on allows you to render scene with multiple cameras at once.

-You can set up Start Frame,End Frame and Frame for Still to each camera.
+You can set up "Start","End"(for animation) and "Frame"(for Still) to each camera.

 ### Requirement
 Blender 2.79